awebdevguy/goodeats/README.md

 # goodeats
 Wordpress restaurant theme

-Used Simply Static plugin to create static wordpress files which were then added as a repository in github.
+Used Simply Static plugin to create static wordpress files which were then added to a github repository and hosted in github pages.